marcin-jozwikowski/easy-admin-pretty-urls/README.md

   * `defaults` `crudControllerFqcn` and `crudAction` must point to your target CRUD controller and its action.
   * `path` can be anything of your choosing
   * Route name must match the pattern `<prefix>_<name>_<action>` with `<action>` equal to `crudAction` and `<name>` being the target controller class name (not FQCN - just the last part) stripped of `Crud` and `Controller`, written in _snake_case_. `<prefix>` is set to `pretty` by default.
 See Configuration to ways to change it.
+  * When routes are defined manually the _Installation step 3_ is not reuired.

 ## Troubleshooting

 * ### Routes not working

-  If your routes are still not generated despite being added, look into your logs for `'Pretty route not found'` with `debug` level.
+  If your routes are still not generated despite being added, check your logs for `'Pretty route not found'` with `debug` level.
 Those will list all the EasyAdmin routes that did not have their pretty counterparts.

-  Most probably there's some naming missmatch.
+  Most probably, there's some naming missmatch.

 * ### Checking the Resource parsing results